-Service grouping Service characteristics Charging parameter Meter reading including scheduled and special meter reads (e.g. move in and move out meter reading, final read on removed meter).
-Meter data services including collection, processing, management, delivery and storage of metering data. • High Voltage transformer (VT).
+Service grouping Service characteristics Charging parameter inspecting, replacing, recovery and disposal, and testing meters.
+Meter reading including scheduled and special meter reads (e.g. move in and move out meter reading, final read on removed meter).
+Meter data services including collection, processing, management, delivery and storage of metering data.
+Three phase meter.
+Low Voltage current transformer (CT).
+High Voltage transformer (VT).
 Connection services Includes services such as: Basic, standard and negotiated connection services.
 Enhanced connection services.
 Connection management services.
 Fixed fee - Represented as a fixed rate (\$) per service.
 Reflects the estimated cost of providing each service and varies depending on the type of service requested.
 Quoted fee - Represented as a quoted rate (\$) per service.
 The quoted price varies based on actual resources required to deliver the type of service requested.

-In the Framework and Approach, the AER proposed to maintain the price cap mechanism for alternative control services.
+In the F&A, the AER proposed to maintain the price cap mechanism for alternative control services.
 The price cap control formulae will apply for metering and fee-based ancillary network services.
 For quoted services, the AER has added margin and tax components to the formula.
-The inclusion of a margin is consistent with the revenue and pricing principles in the National Electricity Law, which allows for a price or charge for a direct control service to include a return commensurate with the regulatory and commercial risks involved.
+The inclusion of a margin is consistent with the revenue and pricing principles in the National Electricity Law (NEL), which allows for a price or charge for a direct control service to include a return commensurate with the regulatory and commercial risks involved.